 - This also marks the fourth consecutive month of deteriorating readings.

-- According to the details of the PMI report, new orders fell to its weakest level since December 2012, due to “a weaker Asian economy leading to a slump in foreign demand.”
+- According to the details of the PMI report, new orders fell to their weakest level since December 2012, due to “a weaker Asian economy leading to a slump in foreign demand.”

 - Exports also fell at the “sharpest rate since January 2013.”